drbitboy/misc-images/README.md

   - The logdump command in the ```peek``` verb is executed as ```logdump -n 1 device-name```
     - The third argument \$3 to the logdump command is the "INDI driver" device name, from the first column of ```/opt/MagAOX/config/proclist_${MAGAOX_ROLE).txt```
     - Arguments \$1 and \$2 are -n and 1, and are ignored
+- Refer to the turquoise annotations in the images below for more detail

 ## Startup